Immigrants and Healthcare

-Presbyterian Healthcare Services Financial Assistance provides free medically necessary services to patients with incomes up to 200% of the Federal Poverty Level.
-Patients with incomes between 200% and 300% of the Federal Poverty Level qualify for sliding-scale discounts.
-Financial Assistance through Presbyterian is available to anyone regardless of immigration status.
-To apply for financial assistance with Presbyterian, call (505) 923-6600 or 1-800-251-9292, or email email@example.com.
+Presbyterian Financial Services provides medically necessary services for free or on a sliding scale to Presbyterian patients who have incomes up to three times the Federal Poverty Level.
+Financial Assistance is available to anyone regardless of immigration status.
+To apply for assistance, call (505) 923-6600 or 1-800-251-9292, or email email@example.com.
 The Center has compiled a summary of the financial assistance available at Presbyterian.

 There are many healthcare clinics and providers that provide free or discounted services to their patients, regardless of their immigration status.
 The Center has put together a resource list in English and Spanish of these health providers across the state.
 If you need more assistance with locating a resource, or know of any other resources that may be missing from this list, please call us at (505) 255-2840.

 Immigrants who apply for benefits should follow the same rules as anyone else applying.
 Our How to Apply for Benefits page can help you get started.
 However, there are some special additional considerations for immigrant families.
 Immigrants can encounter special problems with documenting income, for example.
 For information on how to safely apply for benefits, please visit our Immigrants and Benefits page.
 If you experience difficulties applying that cannot be resolved with ISD, please contact the Center for assistance at (505) 255-2840.